The Minneapolis Bicycle Coalition inspires

 We envision a city where:

-- riding a bicycle is joyful for people of all ages and abilities;
+riding a bicycle is joyful and accessible for everyone;

-- bicycles are the easiest way to make most trips and navigating Minneapolis on a bicycle is intuitive;
+bicycles are used to make most short trips, and navigating Minneapolis on a bicycle is easy;

-- bicycling plays a strong role in helping people stay healthy and connected to their neighborhoods, supporting vibrant commercial districts and making Minneapolis a world-class city where people from all backgrounds want to live, work, shop and play.
+bicycling plays a strong role in helping people stay healthy and connected to their community, supporting vibrant commercial districts and making Minneapolis a world-class city where people from all backgrounds want to live, work, shop and play.

 If you are interested in volunteering to help make Minneapolis more bike friendly, you can sign up to volunteer here.
 If you have any questions about volunteering, email us at firstname.lastname@example.org.
 For general or media-related inquiries, contact email@example.com.